 SafeHaven of Tarrant County — SafeHaven is the oldest and largest non-profit organization dedicated to domestic violence in Tarrant County.
 The organization has two 24-hour emergency shelters that protected 674 women and 862 children in 2014.
 You can learn more about upcoming events as well as how to get help on this website.

 The Women’s Center of Tarrant County — The Women’s Center is an independent 501(c)(3) nonprofit organization that provides free violence prevention and education, employment solutions, and rape crisis and victim services for women and families in Tarrant County.
 In 2014, more than 110,000 women, men, and children were served by The Women’s Center.
 You can learn more about the organization’s programs, annual reports, and upcoming events on this website.

 Fort Worth, TX 76110

-Find a Family Violence Lawyer in Fort Worth, TX
+Find a Domestic Violence Attorney in Fort Worth, TX

-Were you arrested for an act of alleged family violence in Tarrant County?
+Were you arrested for an act of alleged family violence in Tarrant, Parker or Johnson County?
 You need to take the allegations very seriously and ensure that you have legal representation prepared to protect your rights in court.

-Townsend, Gebhardt & Eppes, PLLC represents clients throughout the greater Fort Worth area of North Central Texas, including Cleburne, Weatherford, Arlington, and many surrounding communities.
-Our Fort Worth criminal defense attorneys can evaluate your case as soon as you call 817-502-3600 or submit an online form to schedule a free, confidential consultation.
+Gebhardt & Eppes, PLLC represents clients throughout the greater Fort Worth area of North Central Texas, including Cleburne, Weatherford, Arlington, and many surrounding communities.
+Our Fort Worth criminal defense attorneys can evaluate your case as soon as you call (817) 502-3600 or submit an online form to schedule a free, confidential consultation.